Arzamas city, Russia (Arsamas)

 The city of Nizhegorodskaya oblast.

-Arzamas (also spelled Arsamas) is a city of Russia located in the center of the right-bank part of Nizhegorodskaya oblast, in the hilly area on the high right bank of the river Tesha (tributary of the Oka), about 110 km from Nizhny Novgorod and 410 km from Moscow, at the railways crossroads.
+Arzamas is a city in Russia, located in the center of the right-bank part of Nizhegorodskaya Oblast.
+It is situated in the hilly area on the high right bank of the Tesha River (the tributary of the Oka River), about 112 km south of Nizhny Novgorod and 410 km from Moscow.
+The city is an important railway hub.

 Arzamas city flag